Trump is fine after an assassination attempt at his rally

 Trump was rushed off stage and the rally ended soon thereafter.

-Rojek said "we should be able to do that in the next few hours."

-Rojek said investigators would conduct "biometric confirmation" of the shooter and were "trying to run his DNA" because there was no identification on him.
+Early Sunday, the FBI identified the subject involved in the shooting as Thomas Matthew Crooks, 20, of Bethel Park, Pa., which is about 40 miles south of Butler.

 “It’ll be some time before we can conclusively answer” if it was a lone gunman, Lt.
-Col. George Bivens of the Pennsylvania State Police said at the news conference.
+Col. George Bivens of the Pennsylvania State Police said at a news conference late Saturday.

 He said they had identified the victims and contacted their family members but are not making those names public at this time.